Singular cscK metrics on smoothable varieties: Introduction

 \begin{bigthm} Suppose that $(X_0,\om_0)$ is a compact K\"ahler variety with klt singularities.
 Assume that $(X_0,\om_0)$ admits a $\BQ$-Gorenstein smoothing $\pi: (\CX,\om) \to \BD$.
 If the Mabuchi functional $\M_{\omega_0}$ is coercive on $X_0$, then up to shrinking $\BD$, \begin{enumerate} \item for any $t \neq 0$, $\M_{\omega_t}$ is coercive on $X_t$, and $X_t$ admits a cscK metric in $[\om_t]$; \item $X_0$ admits a singular cscK metric in $[\om_0]$ constructed as a limit of cscK metric on nearby fibres.
 Furthermore, its potential minimizes $\M_{\omega_0}$. \end{enumerate} \end{bigthm}

 In Theorem \ref{bigthm:smoothable_variety}, we remark that in $(i)$, the coercivity of $\M_{\omega_t}$ comes from Theorem \ref{bigthm:openness_coercivity} and the existence of cscK metric in $ [\omega_t]$ by Chen--Cheng \cite{Chen_Cheng_2021_2}.
 In $(ii)$, we prove that the cscK potentials on smooth fibres converge strongly and smoothly in the family sense to the cscK potential on the central fibre.
 By smooth and strong convergence of cscK potentials, we mean that the sequence converges smoothly outside the singular locus of $\pi$ and their energy also converges to the energy of the singular cscK potential on the central fibre.
+A direct application of our theorems (cf. Corollary \ref{cor:fano_cscK}) is the existence of singular cscK metrics that are not K\"ahler--Eisntein on certain smoothable K-stable Fano varieties.

-To achieve this, inspired by work of Chen and Cheng \cite{Chen_Cheng_2021_1, Chen_Cheng_2021_2}, we establish uniform estimates in families on the cscK potentials on nearby fibres.
+To achieve Theorem \ref{bigthm:smoothable_variety}, inspired by work of Chen and Cheng \cite{Chen_Cheng_2021_1, Chen_Cheng_2021_2}, we establish uniform estimates in families on the cscK potentials on nearby fibres.
 The first key point involves establishing a uniform bound on the entropy in families, referring to a family of metrics with canonical Monge--Amp\`ere densities.
 Then, we follow a new approach for Chen--Cheng's result \cite{Chen_Cheng_2021_1} provided by Guo-Phong \cite{Guo_Phong_2022} to obtain a uniform $L^\infty$-esitmate.
 For a higher-order estimate, in a degenerate situation, a non-trivial modification is required in the approach of Chen--Cheng \cite{Chen_Cheng_2021_1}, since the holomorphic bisectional curvatures of reference metrics are not uniformly bounded from below along the family.